MicroStrategy/embedding-sdk-docs/docs/add-functionality/methods-and-properties.md

 ---
 title: Methods and Properties for an Embedded Dossier
+description: When you embed a MicroStrategy dossier into a web page, you use the `create(props)` method under the `microstrategy.dossier` namespace.
 ---

 When you embed a MicroStrategy dossier into a web page, you use the `create(props)` method under the `microstrategy.dossier` namespace.